fl101/awardfares-blog/_posts/2021-03-24-ultimate-guide-to-award-release-dates.md

 ## Airlines
+So, how many days in advance do Star Alliance airlines release award availability?
 Here is a list of the number of days in advance you can earliest find award space using AwardFares for all Star Alliance airlines.
 Dates are updated automatically.

 | Airline                                     | Days in advance         | Date from today |
 |---------------------------------------------|-------------------------|-----------------|